Palmitoylethanolamide: Activity in non-neuronal cells

 PEA, as an N-acylethanolamine, has physico-chemical properties comparable to anandamide, and, while it is not strictly an endocannabinoid, it is often studied in conjunction with anandamide because of their overlapping synthetic and metabolic pathways.
 N-acylethanolamines such as PEA often act as signaling molecules, activating receptors and regulating a variety of physiological functions.
 PEA is known to activate intracellular, nuclear and membrane-associated receptors, and to regulate many physiological functions related to the inflammatory cascade and chronic pain states.
 Endocannabinoid lipids like PEA are widely distributed in nature, in a variety of plant, invertebrate, and mammalian tissues.

 PEA's mechanism of action sometimes is described as Autacoid Local Injury Antagonism (acronym ALIA), and PEA under this nomenclature is an ALIAmide.
 Levi-Montalcini and coworkers presented evidence in 1993 that lipid amides of the N-acylethanolamine type, such as PEA, are potential prototypes of naturally occurring molecules capable of modulating mast cell activation, and her group used the acronym ALIA in that report.
 An autocoid is a regulating molecule, locally produced.
 An ALIAmide is an autocoid synthesized on-demand in response to injury, and acts locally to counteract such pathology.
 Soon after the breakthrough paper of Levi-Montalcini, the mast cell appeared to be an important target for the anti-inflammatory activity of PEA.
 Since 1993, at least 25 papers have been published on the various effects of PEA on mast cells.
 These cells are often found in proximity to sensory nerve endings, and their degranulation can enhance the nociceptive signal, the reason why peripheral mast cells are considered to be pro-inflammatory and pro-nociceptive.
 PEA's activity is currently seen as a new inroad in the treatment of neuropathic pain and related disorders based on overactivation of glia and glia-related cells, such as in diabetes and glaucoma.
-Microglia plays a key role in the winding up phenomena and central sensitization.
+Microglia plays a key role in the winding up phenomenon and central sensitization.